icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 ## File permissions

-`ls -l` prints file permissions in a single 10-character string, e.g. `drwxr-xr-x`.
+`ls -l` prints file permissions in a single 10-character string, e.g. `drwxr-xrw-`.
 Here we'll decipher what this means.

 The first character will be `d` if the object in question is a directory, otherwise it will be `-` for a file.